TRoboto/datacamp-downloader/README.md

 datacamp download id1 id2 id3
 ```

-For example to download the first and fifth course, run:
+For example to download the first and second course, run:

 ```
-datacamp download 799 13369
+datacamp download 1 2
 ```

 - To download all your completed courses, run: